PRESS ESC TO CLOSE

 4. Brussels Griffon

 Skin allergies are at the top of the list for Brussels Griffon.
 Areas most affected are the feet, belly, folds of the skin, and ears.
 Watch for licking of the paws, rubbing the face, and frequent ear infections.
-Allergies manifest early, from 1 to 3 years.
+Allergies manifest early, from 1 to 3 years, so be on the lookout.

 5. Bull Terrier